 There has been some fun stuff.
 I finished the biggest raised garden bed and will start planting it this week.
-Our daughter, son-in-law and granddaughter continue to stay with us.
-The three months have been remarkably drama free.
-We been with our granddaughter from the advanced crawling stage to the power walk everywhere now stage.
+Our daughter, son-in-law, and granddaughter continue to stay with us.
+The three months have been remarkably drama-free.
+We have been with our granddaughter from the advanced crawling stage to the power walk everywhere now stage.
 It’s is such a joy.

 But back to COVID-19.
-A month ago I was pretty positive that we had not only flatten the curve, but that we were smashing it.
+A month ago I was pretty positive that we had not only flattened the curve but that we were smashing it.
 It sucks to be wrong.

 As we were heading out of Memorial Day California’s mood was great.
-We had avoided dire predictions of a COVID19 surge, hospitalizations were declining, and business were starting to be reopen.
-However, there was the beginnings of an anti-mask movement.
-So as a result, in five weeks since memorial day we went from a success story to a cautionary tale.
+We had avoided dire predictions of a COVID19 surge, hospitalizations were declining, and businesses were starting to be reopened.
+However, there were the beginnings of an anti-mask movement.
+So as a result, in five weeks since Memorial Day, we went from a success story to a cautionary tale.
 It’s almost like people said something like “The parachute has slowed our descent, we are only 500 feet up now, we can take it off.”

 So infections have gone up.
 The Rt.live effective spread numbers for most states have gone from mostly green to mostly red.
 However, the good news is that deaths have not gone up as quickly for a number of reasons.

 - COVID-19 is now affecting more young people than before, That is not surprising given the people I see not wearing masks are in their 20s and 30s.
 They also tend to be the ones in the crowded bars and other settings not wearing masks.
 The under 60 die at a lower rate than the over 60.

 - Health Care Professionals (HCP) have learned a lot about treating COVID-19.
 Overuse of ventilators had negative results.
 HCP now can tell the difference between a low oxygen blood level patient that will be helped by a ventilator and those who will not.